How to: Set Up the Merge Operator's Inner Feature

 Prev Next

 The Merge operator offers various options for merging data.
-The operator also lets you control how data merges with its 2 input ports.
+The operator also lets you control how data merges through its two input ports.
 This guide explores merging data with the operator's Inner feature.
 Like the Intersection feature, the Inner feature merges all data with matching keys.
-The difference is that one table's values add to the other table.
+The difference is that the values in one table add up to the values in the other table.
 In particular, the operator's lower input values add to the upper input table during the merge.

-Let's say you have a Data Table that has insurance policyholders' names and their birthdates.
-Then, you have a second Data Table holding policyholders' names and their premiums.
-There are similar names in each table and some that are different.
+Let's say you have a data table that includes insurance policyholders' names and their birthdates.
+Then, you have a second data table storing the policyholders' names and their premiums.
+These two tables include similar and different names.
 You want to merge all premiums to their respective policyholders and add them to the first table.
 To do this merge, you'll set up the operator's key as the policyholder name.
-After the merge, all values from the first table display in your new table.
-And, the premiums from the second table that correspond to their respective policyholders also display.
+After the merge, all values from the first table display in your new table with the premiums from the second table that correspond to their respective policyholders.

 These instructions assume you have a new module open, saved, and with a title.